pomponchik/printo/README.md

 [![Checked with mypy](http://www.mypy-lang.org/static/mypy_badge.svg)](http://mypy-lang.org/)
 [![Ruff](https://img.shields.io/endpoint?url=https://raw.githubusercontent.com/astral-sh/ruff/main/assets/badge/v2.json)](https://github.com/astral-sh/ruff)

-There is an implicit agreement among pythonists to create special [`__repr__`](https://docs.python.org/3/reference/datamodel.html#object.__repr__) methods for classes that return text as similar as possible to the piece of code where the specific object was constructed.
-For `__repr__` for `1` returns "1", and repr for `None` returns "None".
+There is an implicit agreement among pythonists to create special [`__repr__`](https://docs.python.org/3/reference/datamodel.html#object.__repr__) methods for classes that return text as similar as possible to the piece of code where the specific object was constructed. `__repr__` of `1` returns "1", and repr of `None` returns "None".
 With this library, you can create your own classes, the objects of which will obey this rule.

 ## Table of contents